 Mysore Palace, also known as Amba Vilas Palace and Mysore Aramane, is one of the most magnificent and largest palaces in India.
 Situated in the southern state of Karnataka, it used to be the official residence of the Wodeyar Dynasty, the rulers of Mysore from 1399 to 1950.
-The grand palace stands tall in the heart of Mysore city and attracts visitors from across the world.
-Being one of the prime attractions in India after the Taj Mahal, it certainly deserves a place in every traveler’s bucket list.
+The grand palace stands tall in the heart of Mysore city and attracts visitors worldwide.
+The Mysore Palace India has four entrances, the main entrance is called “Jaya Maarthaanda” to the East, “Jayarama” to the North, ”Balarama” to the South and “Varaha” to the West.
+Being one of the prime attractions in India after the Taj Mahal, it certainly deserves a place on every traveller’s bucket list.
 So why not visit Mysore Palace India this holiday season?

-Before you plan your trip and book your hotels in Mysore, read this blog to know more about the palace, its history, timings, entry fee, and other interesting facts.
+Before you plan your trip and book your hotels in Mysore, read this blog to know more about the palace, its history, timings, entry fees, and other interesting facts.

 Mysore Palace Information: